0PkCk0/Mobile_Metherological_Station/AI_detection/README.md

 (Note: Installing ESP-IDF as an extension, especially in tools like Visual Studio and Eclipse, is easier.)

 ### Installation and Configuration
 Installation instructions can be found at https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/.
-I recommend installing it with Visual Studio Code, as all my documentation is based on this setup.
+I recommend installing it with Visual Studio Code, as all my code is based on this setup.

 ### Libraries/Dependencies
 There are two main ways to add libraries to your project: